 As Huck sneaks behind the men onto the Widow Douglas's land, the men suddenly stop, and Huck sees that they are indeed Injun Joe and the stranger.
 Injun Joe expresses his frustration at seeing lights on in the widow's house, as the lights suggest that she is hosting company.
 He speaks bitterly of how her deceased husband publicly "horsewhipped" him for vagrancy, and says he'll get revenge by mutilating the widow's face and tying her to her bed to bleed to death.

 Injun Joe's desired revenge turns out to be directed at the widow Douglas, not Tom and Huck.
 His grudge is reprehensible, particularly because the widow Douglas presumably had no influence on her husband's actions.
 Throughout the novel, forgiveness has been held up as a great virtue.
 It is one that Injun Joe lacks.

-Horrified, especially because the widow has been one of the few people in town to be kind to him, Huck runs to the Welchman's house.
-The Welchman is reluctant to let him in, given Huck's reputation, but eventually does.
-Huck tells what he has learned, asking that the Welchman never identify him as the source of the information.
-The Welchman and his two sons arm themselves and head to the widow's.
+Horrified, especially because the widow has been one of the few people in town to be kind to him, Huck runs to the Welshman's house.
+The Welshman is reluctant to let him in, given Huck's reputation, but eventually does.
+Huck tells what he has learned, asking that the Welshman never identify him as the source of the information.
+The Welshman and his two sons arm themselves and head to the widow's.
 Huck hears gunshots and a cry.
 He runs back to St. Petersburg.